Up to 600 Australian Open players and staff go into isolation after a hotel worker tests positive for Covid-19 - KTVZ

 A single case of Covid-19 at a quarantine hotel in Melbourne will force the Australian Open organizers to isolate up to 600 players, officials and support staff, just four days before the tennis championship is set to begin.

-Victoria Premier Daniel Andrews said Wednesday that a 26-year-old volunteer firefighter who had been working as a resident support officer as part of the tournament tested positive for the virus.
+Victoria Premier Daniel Andrews said late on Wednesday evening that a 26-year-old volunteer firefighter who had been working as a resident support officer as part of the tournament tested positive for the virus.

 New restrictions have now been placed on the state’s 6.7 million inhabitants.
 Masks are mandatory in indoor public places and new limits are in place on the number of people who can gather in a household.